Cognigy/Documentation/docs/en/docs/live-agent/settings/attachments.md

 ---
 # Attachments

-## Overview

-Attachments are files or documents that are sent or received during a conversation between a human agent and a user.
+_Attachments_ are files or documents that are sent or received during a conversation between a human agent and a user.

 These attachments can include various file types; `jpeg`, `jpg`, `png`, `docx`, `wav`, `ogg`, `pdf`.

 Attachments can provide additional information or media, for example: an invoice or a photo related to the issue a customer is facing.

-In Live Agent you can perform the following actions with Attachments:

-- Upload Attachments
-- Request Attachments
-- Download Attachments
-- Delete Attachments
-- Filter Attachments
-- Open the Conversation of Attachments

-## How to Upload or Request an Attachment
+## Upload or Request an Attachment

-### How to Upload
+###  Upload an Attachment

 To upload a file in a conversation within Live Agent, do the following: